Ayms/node-Tor/README.md

 ## Presentation:

 This is an unofficial implementation of the Tor protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor network.
+This allows to simply connect to the Tor network and use it, as well as adding nodes into the network.

 ## Install :